 The Autel Evo is a full-featured GPS quadcopter.
 The Evo will feature smart flight modes similar to their X-Star Premium.
 It will have aptly-named modes including Orbit, GPS Follow, Dynamic Track, Viewpoint and Waypoint Mission Planning.
-The Evo is loaded with software and sensor upgrades despite it being a much smaller drone than Autel’s previous flagship, the X-Star Premium) is one smart drone.
+The Evo is loaded with software and sensor upgrades despite it being a much smaller drone than Autel’s previous flagship, the X-Star Premium.

 Autel Evo vs DJI Mavic Air

-Is this enough to compete with the Mavic?
-It seems the flight time and range are about equal.
-They are roughly the same size.
-The Evo gets the thumbs up for better camera specs.
-The Evo with the integrated OLED screen makes setup a little easier.
+Is this enough to compete with the Mavic Air?
+Evo gets the edge on flight time and range, but the new Mavic Air is more portable and affordable.
+The Evo’s integrated OLED screen makes setup a little easier.
 However, you can’t discount the years of experience DJI has in developing the Mavic’s software and firmware.
 There is a lot of information about the Mavic and we know exactly how it performs.
 The Mavic is an excellent quadcopter.
 Will the Evo one-up the Mavic?
 Time will tell.
 On paper, the Evo does look like a slightly better drone.
-That is until DJI releases the Mavic 2…
+But that could change if DJI releases the Mavic 2…

 Should You Get an Autel Evo?

 The Seattle-based Autel is known for excellent customer service and cameras with excellent image quality.
 With Autel discontinuing the X-Star they will be putting all of their efforts into the new Evo.
 The Evo is set to be released in March and as of now, the price is $999.
 Will that be enough to compete with the DJI Mavic?
 We will see…